 Change your social media profile picture to show others you support a safer, more inclusive celebration for all children.

 Order a TEALOWEEN kit that includes a drawstring bag that can be used for trick-or-treating.
-Our kit also includes PDF download so you can print your own “Teal Zone” poster, a coloring page, pumpkin carving template and stickers.
+Our kit also includes a “Teal Zone” poster, a coloring page, pumpkin carving template and stickers.
+Plus, you get a PDF so you can print more.
 It also comes with 10 silicone awareness bracelet to wear and share.
 Your purchase helps us continue our mission to improve the quality of life for those affected by asthma, allergies and food allergies.
-Order by October 17 to make sure yours arrives in time for Halloween!
+Order by October 16 to make sure yours arrives in time for Halloween!

 2. Show others you have non-food treats available.